-A Jadu homepage is a feature rich webpage which uses pre-built ‘widgets’ to add form and function A homepage can also become a top navigational link once activated.
+A Jadu homepage is a feature rich webpage which uses pre-built ‘widgets’ to add form and function.
+Once activated, a homepage can also become a top navigational link.
 Homepages are built using rows, to accommodate a more complex page design.

 A widget is an application, or a component of an interface, that enables a user to perform a function or access a service.
 Widgets control each element of content and functionality on a homepage.
 Jadu provides 14 standard widgets; ITS and Web Services currently offer several custom widgets for your use.

 Click below to see how to create a homepage, add a widget, and publish the homepage.

 NOTE: The first time you Publish a Homepage, you will also need to go through Activating a Homepage.

 To create a new homepage, click New in the top black navigational bar, and then click Homepage.

 If you do not have any homepages yet, you will be prompted with the screen below to create one.